Bong Joon Ho: 2013–2018: American co-productions

 Bong's first English-language film, Snowpiercer, was released in 2013.
 It is based on the graphic novel Le Transperceneige (1982) by Jacques Lob and Jean-Marc Rochette, and set largely on a futuristic train where those on board are separated according to their social status.
-The film premiered at Times Square on July 29, 2013, in Seoul, South Korea, before screening at the Deauville American Film Festival as the closing film on September 7, 2013, the Berlin International Film Festival as part of Berlin's Forum Sidebar on February 7, 2014, opening the LA Film Festival on June 11, 2014, and the Edinburgh International Film Festival on June 22, 2014.
-Upon release in cinemas, Snowpiercer was met with near-universal praise and strong ticket sales, both in South Korea and abroad.
+The film premiered at Times Square on July 29, 2013, in Seoul, before screening at the 2013 Deauville American Film Festival as the closing film on September 7, 2013, the 64th Berlin International Film Festival as part of Berlin's Forum Sidebar on February 7, 2014, opening the LA Film Festival on June 11, 2014, and the Edinburgh International Film Festival on June 22, 2014.
+Upon release in cinemas, Snowpiercer was met with near universal praise and strong ticket sales in South Korea and abroad.
 On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 253 reviews, with a weighted average of 8.10/10.
 The site's critical consensus reads: "Snowpiercer offers an audaciously ambitious action spectacular for filmgoers numb to effects-driven blockbusters."
 On Metacritic, the film has a score of 84 out of 100, based on 38 critics, indicating "universal acclaim".
 As of April 2014, it is the tenth highest-grossing domestic film in South Korea, with 9,350,141 admissions.
-The film also holds the domestic record for the fastest movie (domestic and foreign) to reach four million admissions, which it achieved in its fifth day after the premiere, and another record for the highest weekend figure (from Friday to Sunday) for a Korean film, with 2.26 million viewers.
+The film also holds the domestic record for the fastest movie (domestic and foreign) to reach four million admissions, which it achieved five days after the premiere, and another record for the highest weekend figure (from Friday to Sunday) for a Korean film, with 2.26 million viewers.
 In addition to receiving several awards and nominations, Snowpiercer appeared on several critics' lists of the ten best films of 2014.